FalsePhilosopher/PPPwnWRT/README.md

 Current included PPPwn C++ release: Nightly 20240616(June 30 2024) which includes the IPV6 fix for the "cursed consoles"

-Current included GoldHEN release: v2.4b17

 ### Install
-1. Place the goldhen.bin from a goldhen 2.4b17 and up release on the root of a usb drive formatted in exfat or fat32
+1. Place the [goldhen.bin](https://ko-fi.com/sistro/shop) from a goldhen v2.4b18.2 and up release on the root of a usb drive formatted in exfat or fat32
 https://github.com/GoldHEN/GoldHEN/releases
 2. Plug the USB drive into your PS4
 3. SSH into your OpenWRT router